josephmisiti/awesome-machine-learning/README.md

 * [DeepDetect](https://github.com/beniz/deepdetect) - A machine learning API and server written in C++11.
 It makes state of the art machine learning easy to work with and integrate into existing applications.
 * [Fido](https://github.com/FidoProject/Fido) - A highly-modular C++ machine learning library for embedded electronics and robotics.
 * [DSSTNE](https://github.com/amznlabs/amazon-dsstne) - A software library created by Amazon for training and deploying deep neural networks using GPUs which emphasizes speed and scale over experimental flexibility.
+* [Intel(R) DAAL](https://github.com/01org/daal) - A high performance software library developed by Intel and optimized for Intel's architectures.
+Library provides algorithmic building blocks for all stages of data analytics and allows to process data in batch, online and distributed modes.

 <a name="cpp-nlp" />
 #### Natural Language Processing